Mailu/Mailu/README.md

 The mail infrastructure is based on a standard MTA-LDA :

- * Postfix with an SQL database for transport ;
+ * Postfix with an SQLite database for transport ;
- * Dovecot with an SQL database for delivery and access ;
+ * Dovecot with an SQLite database for delivery and access ;
  * Spamassassin for spam filtering ;
  * ClamAV for malware filtering.

 Additional Web UI :

  * Roundcube Webmail (can easily be replaced) ;
- * Administration UI based on Flask an VMM.
+ * Administration UI based on Flask.

-The administration UI does not interact with the database directly but with VMM instead, which has a great API and already implements most features while providing solid configuration files for Postfix and Dovecot.

-Only authentication and authorization is managed directly by the Web administration UI.

 All components are monitored by supervisord.